cdvelop/tinydom/docs/API.md

 	// 1.
 It calls component.RenderHTML()
 	// 2.
 It sets the InnerHTML of the parent element (found by parentID)
 	// 3.
 It calls component.OnMount() to bind events
+	//
+	// Note: The parentID element MUST exist in the DOM before calling Mount.
+	// If it is not found, Mount returns an error.
 	Mount(parentID string, component Component) error

 	// Unmount removes a component from the DOM (by clearing the parent's HTML or removing the node)